-Continuous Improvement: The ability to continuously maintain professional development throughout our district and the ELC is a challenge, but our district and school consistently offer opportunities to stay abreast of the current trends in education, while still maintaining the current needs of our students.
+Continuous Improvement: The ability to continuously maintain professional development throughout our district is a challenge, but our district consistently offers opportunities to stay abreast of the current trends in education, while still maintaining the current needs of our students.
 Success is measured in ability and growth, of not only our students, but of all of our stakeholders.
-Our district and the ELC are constantly assessing data to improve and inform our teaching practices.
+Our district is constantly assessing data to improve and inform our teaching practices.
 We have strong collaborative teams across the district.

-Families: The district and the ELC do an exceptional job of including families in everyday activities that support improved academic success.
-They feel connected to the goals established by the district and school.
-There is enormous pride in being a Brickie.
-The Early Learning Center keeps parents informed daily/weekly/ monthly on what we are teaching and expectations that we have.
-This can be easily seen by looking at our school's mentoring programs.
-We enjoy family nights, and working very closely with parents in the community in order to maximize our students' success.
+Families: Hobart High School communicates with families / parents as a resource to support students' academic success.
+They feel connected to the goals established by the district and there is enormous pride in being a Brickie.
+We keep parents informed daily/weekly/monthly on our expectations.
 Parents are constantly in communication with teachers via phone and email and can also use our online system to check their child's grades.
-We pride ourselves on the fact that we build positive relationships with students by teachers serving as mentors, coaches, and advocates for students.
+We pride ourselves on the fact that we build positive relationships with students by teachers serving as mentors coaches, and advocates for students.

-Improvement: Support for all personnel in regards to student performance is dependent on time and fiscal resources at the ELC.
-More work needs to be done with curriculum mapping and corresponding formative assessment, grading practices are not consistent between classrooms, and more attention is needed for individual student mentoring plans.
-A challenge at the ELC is having time to analyze the da
+Improvement: Support for all personnel in regards to student performance is dependent on time and fiscal resources.
+More work needs to be done with curriculum mapping and corresponding formative assessment, grading practices are not consistent between classrooms /departments, more attention is needed for individual student mentoring plans.
+A challenge is having time to analyze the data and challenging the students at the higher levels.